ccmalcom/AmateurHour-Client/README.md

 ## What's next?

 Of course, a project is never actually complete.
 In future versions, I would like to add the ability to send messages to other users, add friends, upload profile pictures, and change profile styles.

+Another highly important addition is to make the site mobile friendly.